Is Virtual Racing the Future? – with Ben Delaney

 Alec Donahue 11:25

 I don’t think it’s having a negative impact.
-I think it’s it’s drawing a larger group that we can, you know, draw on going forward.
+I think it’s, like, it’s drawing a larger group that we can, you know, draw on going forward.
 So I think it’s up to promoters like myself to keep on progressing.
-I think anything we’re seeing as a downturn and cycling is kind of, I’m not saying my fault.
-But as a promoter, we need to keep on evolving our events to keep them attractive.
+I think anything we’re seeing as a downturn in cycling is kind of, I’m not saying my fault, but as a promoter, we need to keep on evolving our events to keep them attractive.
 And so I think virtual racing, or I know virtual racing will light a fire under our feet to actually get better at what we do.
 Because if we can’t be out, you know, hanging out in your basement by yourself not meeting with people, then it’s our own fault if we lose those clients customers.
 So I think it does have an impact, but it’s a good impact, because it’s bringing more people in.
 It’s really cool.
 It’s new, and it motivates old school promoters to kind of like liven up their game.

 Rob Pickels 12:18